11 Step Process for a Great Chatbot Design

 Find a balance between proactive and reactive

-Chatbots can be smart promoters, if you don’t push it.
+Chatbots can be smart promoters — if you don’t push it.

-They can invite visitors to start a conversation about deals and promotions, like after they’ve lingered on a page for 30 seconds: “Hey, just letting you know - if you order within 24 hours, shipping is free.
+They can invite visitors to start a conversation with deals and promotions, like after they’ve lingered on a page for 30 seconds: “Hey, just letting you know - if you order within 24 hours, shipping is free.
 Want a promo code?”